scamden/bedrock/README.md

-# Welcome to the Shell App
+# Welcome to Bedrock

 Because I'm tired of typing it, going forward "Angular 1.x" will be referred to as "A1.x" and 2.0 will be "A2.0".
 You've been warned.

- > **Disclaimer**: the shell app relies on some tooling and dependencies that are private to
+ > **Disclaimer**: bedrock relies on some tooling and dependencies that are private to
  > SalesforceIQ, and therefore this may not be useable "as-is" for non-SalesforceIQ development.
- > It should be a pretty good start though.
+ > Specifically, `uiq` and `web-core-router` are not open-source, so you'll need to uninstall those
+ > and remove their references from `app/index.ts`.

-## What is the Shell App
+## What is Bedrock

 It's a Typescript/A1.x based shell that provides the same basic environment as the CRM web application, including UIQ, Routing, and familiar